igamane/Hedera-Africa-Hackathon---TeamFirst/README.md

 | `npm run start` | Serve the production build (`npm run build` first). |
 | `npm run lint` | Run Next.js linting (ESLint + TypeScript). |

-## Testing Notes
-The project currently has no automated tests.
-For hackathon judging, demo the end-to-end donation flow using Hedera testnet accounts and monitor Mirror Node confirmations in the `/me` dashboard.

 ## Deployment
 1. Run `npm run build` to ensure the app compiles with your environment variables.
 2. Deploy to Vercel or any Node-compatible host that supports Next.js App Router.